SUMMARY

 TAKEAWAYS

-Edith Tudor-Hart was a Bauhaus-trained photographer known for her social documentary work in Britain.
+Edith Tudor-Hart was a Bauhaus-trained documentary photographer in Britain.